vvent7/Data-Structures/vEB/README.md

 1. Preliminary (`veb_pre`): preliminary version of vEB tree.
 Implements basic concepts as binary size and bitwise manipulation for simplicity and speed, *summary* structure and all operations of vEB.
 2. Recursive (`veb_rec`): improvement of previous implementation, defining a recursive structure inside each cluster.
 This optimization speeds up the operations of the tree.
 3. Final (`veb`): further improvement of previous recursive implementation.
-These improvements aims to achieve the final complexity of $O(log\,log\,u)$ in the operations.
+These improvements aims to achieve the final complexity of $O(log  log  u)$ in the operations.

 Furthermore, there is some variations of the cited implementations.
 Originally, **the **vEB** tree does not allow repeated keys** (like a `set`).
 So, for each version, there is an alternative version that **allows repeated keys** (like a `multiset`).
 These variations are named `multi_<name>`, where `<name>` is the name of the respective version.